-Module, motif, pattern: an introduction
+Module, motif, pattern: a brief intro

 First of all we can say that patterns are everywhere around us.
-This English term refers, depending on context, to a design, scheme, or recurring structure.
+This term refers, depending on context, to a design, scheme, or recurring structure.

 Used as a synonym for textures, this term indicates a regularity within a set of observed objects.
 Just think of the stains on the wings of a butterfly, or of a birch grove, or of fractals.